The WordStill Writer’s Circle

 Just as a whiskey still transforms base grains into fine spirits, the WSWC takes the raw ideas of its members and refines the spirit of their story potential.

-Forged in December 2021, the WSWC meets bi-weekly to share ideas, workshop works in progress, relay opportunities, discuss writing craft, and – of course – partake in a dram or two of whiskey.
+Forged in December 2021, the WSWC meets on an ad-hoc basis to share ideas, workshop works in progress, relay opportunities, discuss writing craft, and – of course – partake in a dram or two of a beverage of choice.

 The main purpose of the group is for support and inspiration.